rokucommunity/brighterscript/docs/classes.md

 end function

 function Animal()
-    instance = Animal$Build()
+    instance = __Animal_Build()
     return instance
 end function
 ```

 Notice that there are two functions created in the transpiled code for the `Animal` class.
 At runtime, BrighterScript classes are built in two steps in order to support class inheritance.
-The first step uses the `ClassName$Build()` method to create the skeleton structure of the class.
+The first step uses the `__ClassName_Build()` method to create the skeleton structure of the class.
 Then the class's constructor function will be run.
-Child classes will call the parent's `ParentClassName$Build()` method, then rename overridden  methods, and then call the child's constructor (without calling the parent constructor).
+Child classes will call the parent's `__ParentClassName_Build()` method, then rename overridden  methods, and then call the child's constructor (without calling the parent constructor).
 Take a look at the transpiled output of the other examples below for more information on this.

 ## Inheritance